-In a survey conducted by Public Opinion Research Centre in March 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
+In a survey conducted by Public Opinion Research Centre in September 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
 In the press release, there are two different types of information: the likely voter model and the party preferences.

 The likely voter model indicates the anticipated result of hypothetical elections to the Chamber of Deputies in the time of conducting the survey.

 The party preferences give us information about public sympathy for political parties in the group of citizens who have voting right and there is also included a part of citizens who will not take part in elections or they do not know who to vote for.

 The press release presents some results of July 2020 survey, which focused on Czech public opinion on the EU membership.
 The topics presented here are the satisfaction with EU membership and evaluation of pros and cons of the EU membership.
 The report contains also comparison with previous surveys.